 Overview – Liwonde NP

-Despite its relatively small size and proximity to human settlements, Liwonde NP feels like a true wilderness.
-Its lifeline, the Shire River, is one of Africa’s great waterways, and boat trips are recommended.
-The river supports populations of hippo and crocodile, and elephant are encountered along the shore.
-The birdlife is nothing less than spectacular.
+Liwonde NP feels like a true wilderness.
+Its lifeline, the Shire River, is one of Africa’s great waterways, and boat trips are highly recommended.
+The river supports large populations of hippo and crocodile, and elephant are encountered along the shore.
 A great community project run by CAWS in the park is the aptly named Children in the Wilderness, a life skills program for disadvantaged children.

 Pros & Cons